ROUSE-prog/Certifications/README.md

 # Certifications

-These certification below display my hard work and acheivements over the years as a software developer.
+These certification below display my hard work and acheivements over the years as a software developer!
 <table>

 <td>